lixingcong/minivtun-openwrt/README.md

 ## minivtun-openwrt

-A fast secure and reliable VPN service in non-standard protocol for rapidly deploying VPN servers/clients or getting through firewall.
-Created by [@rssnsj](https://github.com/rssnsj).
+A fast secure and reliable VPN service in non-standard protocol for rapidly deploying VPN servers/clients or getting through firewall. [minivtun](https://github.com/rssnsj/minivtun) was created by [@rssnsj](https://github.com/rssnsj).

 It's a very simple point-to-point tunnel client/server. only less than 20kB size.